Nia-TN1012/WSBManager/README.md

 # Release note

+* 2022/01/22 (Ver.
+1.2.16):
+  * Changed the processing method when starting the sandbox from this app and fixed the problem that Windows Sandbox fails to launch from this app.
+  * Fixed a bug when overwriting a file with a sandbox configuration.
+  * Added backup and restore functions for sandbox configuration list.
 * 2022/01/12 (Ver.
 1.1.0): Customization items added to the app because new options have been added to the sandbox configuration file item.
 * 2019/09/13 (Ver.
 1.0.0): First release